gabbymyers/516X-Project/_posts/2021-11-11-Yield Analysis.md

 For the soybean treatments, we again saw that the treatments with no cover crops had the best yields.
 The cereal rye treatment had a 3 bu/ac ($40/ac) decrease in yield.

+To do this analysis, I used data wrangling techniques to subset corn and soybean data into two different data frames and rename the columns of my data frames into more concise and usable names.
+I used the seaborn and matplotlib packages to visualize the data.
+I was able to follow online tutorials to utilize scipy stats packages to test ANOVA assumptions and complete the analysis.

+This analysis attains the FAIR principles because the data is fully available on my github repository.
+The code for making all of the figures, implementing the models, and exploring the data is also fully available, making the analysis reproducible for anyone interested.

 **Full Notebook**
 [nb viewer](https://nbviewer.org/github/gabbymyers/516X-Project/blob/master/_data/Yield%20Analysis.ipynb)